Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

-Then client leads will quickly understand what you stand for and self eliminate if they do fall into that category.
+Your prospects will quickly understand what you stand for and self-eliminate if they do fall into that category.
 You can use that for authenticity and honesty in marketing.
 This is especially effective for copywriters who don’t want to be manipulative or work with shady biz owners.

 That’s why they really need your help, to clean up everything from the backend to their actual offers and profits.
-Intimidation factor goes down as your confidence rises in your ability to help them.
+The intimidation factor goes down as your confidence rises in your ability to help them.

 Prepping for the Discovery Call as a Virtual Assistant